-A historian perspective on the crises in our world since 150 years.
+A historian's point of view on these crises that have shaken our world for 150 years.

-It is 1859, in Titusville, Pennsylvania, that springs the first well to indusrielle vocation for lighting.
-Success was immediate and speculation, the race to the production and transportation are already at work.
-In 1870, Rockefeller founded the Standard Oil Company and built an empire thanks to its radical methods.
+It was in 1859, in Titusville, Pennsylvania, that the first well with industrial vocation, intended for lighting.
+The success was immediate and speculation, the race for production and transport were already at work.
+In 1870, Rockefeller founded the Standart Oil Company and built a real empire using his radical methods.

-At the turn of the century, the United States account for two thirds of production, ahead of Russia, Mexico, Europe Roumanie.En resources are relatively scarce and prospecting is towards new countries, the Middle East, Iran, Turkey.
-Electricity gradually replace kerosene lamps but the combustion engine and the diesel engine will give new opportunities to oil exploitation.
-The tanks, planes and submarines from the war-1914 18 prove the superiority of these engines on other traction means.
-Consumption will still increase with the acceleration of industrialization after the war.
-Finally, with the beginnings of petrochemicals and diversification of applications, oil becomes unavoidable.
+At the turn of the century, the United States provided two-thirds of production, ahead of Russia, Mexico and Romania.
+In Europe resources were relatively scarce and prospecting was carried out towards new countries, in the Middle East, in Iran, Turkey.
+Electricity is gradually replacing kerosene lamps, but the internal combustion engine and then the diesel engine will give new outlets for oil exploitation.
+The tanks, planes and submarines of the 1914-18 war prove the superiority of these engines over other means of traction.
+Consumption will increase further with the acceleration of post-war industrialization.
+Finally, with the beginnings of petrochemicals and the diversification of applications, oil is becoming essential.

-At the beginning of the second war, already the subject of all issues.
-When they entered the war, Germany and Japan are disadvantaged in terms of access to oil resources and that is what determines the strategy of Blitzkrieg, this "war-lights" designed to quickly get the win on producing countries.
-It is the success in France, Poland and the Balkans but the defeat of Stalingrad will cut the road the Germans to the oilfields of the Caucasus.
+At the start of the second war, it was already the subject of all the issues.
+When they go to war, Germany and Japan are disadvantaged from the point of view of access to oil resources and this is what determines the strategy of the Blitzkrieg, this "lightning war" intended to quickly obtain victory. on producing countries.
+This is success in France, Poland and the Balkans, but the defeat of Stalingrad will cut the Germans' route to the oil fields of the Caucasus.

-The years 50 see intensify the struggles for influence in the new producer countries.
-Example: 1951, Dr. Mossadegh did nationalize the exploitation of oil resources in Iran so far under British influence.
-Two years later, a "popular revolt" mounted by the CIA deposed and imprisoned while the new government says the mining and refining of its resources to a consortium in which the Americans appear to 40%.
-The Suez crisis in 1956 mark the end of European influence and dominance throughout the United States.
+The 50s saw the intensification of influence struggles in the new producing countries.
+Example: in 1951, Dr Mossadegh had the exploitation of oil wealth nationalized in an Iran until now under British influence.
+Two years later, a “popular revolt” mounted by the CIA dismisses and imprisons him while the new power entrusts the exploitation and refining of its resources to a consortium in which the Americans figure for 40%.
+The Suez Crisis in 1956 marked the end of European influence and everywhere the preponderance of the United States.

-In the West, for all 50 and 60 years, maintains the low prices allowed the growth and significant tax levy.
-But the industrialized world is thus made totally dependent on this unique resource and the result will be less glorious ...
+In the West, throughout the 50s and 60s, keeping prices low allowed for growth and considerable tax deductions.
+But the industrialized world has thus made itself totally dependent on this unique resource and the rest will be less glorious ...

 In September 1960 in Baghdad, the Organization of Petroleum Exporting Countries (OPEC) is created, comprising Venezuela, Saudi Arabia, Iran, Iraq and Kuwait.
 They will be joined later by Qatar, Libya, Abu Dhabi, Ecuador, Nigeria, Indonesia and Gabon.
 It was to unify the petroleum policies of member countries to ensure they stabilized prices and a steady income.
 In practice, this meant struggle against the companies.
 In the early 70 years, the minimum rate of royalties is set at 55%.
 Crude prices are increased and revised according to international inflation.
 This price offensive is accompanied by actions aimed at increased control of their country on production: in February 71, President Boumediene decided unilaterally that Algeria is the majority shareholder in French companies are operating in its territory and transforms pipelines and natural gas deposits in State property.
 Similar measures were taken in Iraq and Libya while elsewhere contracts are renegotiated.

-In October 73, the Yom Kippur War raged.
-Six Persian Gulf countries decide 70% increase in crude oil prices.
-Then they (without Iran but with other Arab oil exporters) decide to drop a 5% of production every month "as the international community has not forced Israel to evacuate the territories occupied in 1967 ".
-Finally, they proclaim an embargo against the United States, protectors of the Jewish state, and then expand the extent the Netherlands, Portugal, Rhodesia and South Africa.
-In two months, the price of the quadruple barrel (from $ 3 11,65 in $).
+In October 73, the Yom Kippur War rages on.
+Six countries in the Persian Gulf decide on a 70% increase in the price of crude.
+Then they (without Iran but with the other Arab oil-exporting countries) decide on a 5% drop in production every month "as long as the international community has not forced Israel to evacuate the territories occupied in 1967 ".
+Finally, they proclaim the embargo towards the United States, protectors of the Hebrew state, then extend the measure to the Netherlands, Portugal, Rhodesia and South Africa.
+In two months, the price of a quadruple barrel (from $ 3 to $ 11,65).

 Thus the war 73 can permanently reverse the balance of power between exporting countries and large companies.
 But above all, this economic crisis reveals the latent economic crisis and the urgency of the energy debate.